Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: ICL and failure of LSA

+A model maps $\bE_{\bX}$ to a scalar prediction $\hat y_q$ for $y_q$.
 So far, the context length $L$ is a free variable.
-In the subsequent discussion, it will be helpful to assume that the context length $L=L_{\rm tr}$ for prompts in the training data.
-We set $L=L_{\rm te}$ to denote the context length at test time.
+In the subsequent discussion, it will be helpful to assume that the context length $L=L_{\rm tr}$ for prompts in the training data and $L=L_{\rm te}$ at test time.
 Our model architecture is independent of the context length, and thus this distinction is mostly for mathematical convenience.
-The parameter $L_{\rm te}$ governs the generalization performance of the fitted model.